-- 1 Make drawing file 302 current and set drawing file 301 to edit mode. - 2 Click Options (Default toolbar), select the Reinforcement page and check that the Reinforce with 3D model option is active in the General area. - 3 Click Bar Shape (Bar Entry and Placement flyout).
-Check that the layer BR_GEN is selected.
-If it isn't, activate it on the Format menu or toolbar. - 4 Select the Stirrup, closed bending shape in the list box at the top of the Bar Shape palette.
+- 1 Click Options (Default toolbar), select the Reinforcement page and check that the Reinforce with 3D model option is active in the General area. - 2 Click Bar Shape (Bar Entry and Placement flyout).
+Check that the BR_GEN layer is selected.
+If it isn't, activate it on the Format menu or toolbar. - 3 Select the Stirrup, closed bending shape in the list box at the top of the Bar Shape palette.

-5 In the parameter area of the palette, select diameter 8 and enter 0.03 for the concrete cover.
+- 4 In the parameter area of the palette, set the diameter to 8 mm and enter 0.03 for the concrete cover.

-You can leave the other settings as they are.

-6 The Expand to adapt to edges and Label options are active in the input options.
+You can leave the other settings as they are. - 5 The Expand to adapt to edges and Label options are active in the input options.
 In the section point to the component line on the left within the outline until the bending shape expands, then click in the workspace.